CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 bug, dug, hug, jug, mug, rug, tug, bud, mud, bun, fun, gun, nun, run, sun, bus, cup, pup, but, cut, gut, hut, nut, put, rut, gum, hum, mum, rum, sum, yum

-Start with the Short A family — these tend to be the easiest for children because the /a/ sound is distinct and easy to hear.
-Move to Short I and Short O next, then Short E and Short U.
+Start with the Short A family — these tend to be the easiest because the /a/ sound is so distinct and easy to hear.
+Then move to Short I and Short O, followed by Short E and Short U. There's no rigid rule, but that order tends to work well in practice.

 How to Teach Blending: Step by Step